mozilla-spidermonkey/jsparagus/README.md

 There's a lot still to learn here.

 *   OMG, what does it all mean?
-I don't understand the control flow ("calls" and "returns") of this system.
+I'm getting more comfortable with the control flow ("calls" and "returns") of this system, but I wouldn't say I understand it!

+*   Why is lookahead, past the end of the current half-parsed production, part of an LR item?
+What other kinds of item embellishment could be done instead?

 *   In what sense is an LR parser a DFA?
 I implemented it, but there's more to it that I haven't grokked yet.

-In particular, is there just one DFA or many?
-What exactly is the "derived" grammar is that the DFA parses?
-How on earth does it magically turn out to be regular?!
+*   Is there just one DFA or many?
+What exactly is the "derived" grammar that the DFA parses?
+How on earth does it magically turn out to be regular?
+(This depends on it not extending past the first handle, but I still don't quite see.)

 *   If I faithfully implement the algorithms in the book, will it be less of a dumpster fire?
 Smaller, more factored?

+Things I noticed:

+*   I think Yacc allows bits of code in the middle of productions:

+        nt1: T1 T2 nt2 { code1(); } T3 nt3 T4 { code2(); }

+    That could be implemented by introducing a synthetic production that contains everything up to the first code block:

+        nt1_aux: T1 T2 nt2 { code1(); }
+        nt1: nt1_aux T3 nt3 T4 { code2(); }

+    There is a principle that says code should happen only at the end of a production: because LR states are superpositions of items.
+We don't know which production we are really parsing until we reduce, so we don't know which code to execute.

+*   Each state is reachable from an initial state by a finite sequence of "pushes", each of which pushes either a terminal (a shift action) or a nonterminal (a summary of a bunch of parsing actions, ending with a reduce).

+    States can sometimes be reached multiple ways (it's a state transition graph).
+But regardless of which path you take, the symbols pushed by the last few steps always match the symbols appearing to the left of point in each of the state's LR items.
+(This implies that those items have to agree on what has happened.
+Might make a nice assertion.)

 ### Stab 4 (nonrecursive table-driven predictive LL parser)